Theta-Limited/camera-calibration/README.md

 ```

 ## Usage

+### Mandatory arguments

 The script can be executed from the command line with the following arguments:
 - `--image_dir`: The directory containing calibration images (default is the current working directory if not provided).
 - `--square_size`: The size of one square on the chessboard, in millimeters.
 - `--num_rows`: The total number of rows of squares on the chessboard (as counted normally).
 - `--num_cols`: The total number of columns of squares on the chessboard (as counted normally).

+### Optional arguments

+The following arguments are optional and may not be needed in most cases:
+- `--make`: Name of the manufacturer of the camera.
+Used only if this not available within image EXIF metadata
+- `--model`: Model name of the camera.
+Used only if this is not available within image EXIF metadata
+- `--focal_length`: Focal length (in mm) of the camera.
+Used only if this is not available within image EXIF metadata
+- `--drone_comment`: Human-readable text for the comment field for your drone model.
+Entirely optional.

 ### Command Line Syntax
 ```bash